 Key Facts: The Park

-What is Four Freedoms Park?
+What is Franklin D. Roosevelt Four Freedoms State Park?

-- The Franklin D. Roosevelt Four Freedoms Park is the only memorial dedicated to the former President in his home state of New York.
+The Franklin D. Roosevelt Four Freedoms State Park is the only memorial dedicated to the former President in his home state of New York.
 It is the last work of the late Louis Kahn, an iconic architect of the 20th century.
 The Park celebrates the Four Freedoms, as pronounced in President Roosevelt’s famous January 6, 1941 State of the Union speech.

 What are the Four Freedoms and why are they important?